Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Certification Criteria

-- Impact Protection Rating: The armor must absorb a certain amount of energy from impacts.
+- Impact Protection Rating: Can the armor absorb a defined amount of shock energy?

 | Criteria | Requirement |